Australia's Federation Guard

 Australia's Federation Guard (AFG) is a tri-service ceremonial unit made up of members from the Royal Australian Navy, Australian Army, and Royal Australian Air Force.
-Formed in 2000 for the centenary celebrations of Federation of Australia, it is the first purely ceremonial unit in the history of the Australian armed forces, and has since represented Australia in various roles both at home and around the world, including providing the Queen's Guard at Buckingham Palace in 2000.
-Since its inception AFG has supported many notable events;

-The Royal Edinburgh Military Tattoos held in Australia 2005, 2010 and 2019.

-The ANZAC commemorations in Western Europe 2014 to 2018.
-The Queen Elizabeth II Silver and Platinum Jubilee's in the UK.

-The Queen Elizabeth II's Funeral in the UK 2022.
-The King Charles III Coronation in the UK 2023.
+Formed in 2000, for the centenary celebrations of the Federation of Australia, it is the first purely ceremonial unit in the history of the Australian armed forces, and has since represented Australia in various roles both at home and around the world, including providing the Queen's Guard at Buckingham Palace in 2000.
+Since its inception AFG has supported many notable events, such as: the Royal Edinburgh Military Tattoos held in Australia 2005, 2010 and 2019, the ANZAC commemorations in Western Europe between 2014 and 2018, Queen Elizabeth II's Silver and Platinum Jubilees in the UK, Queen Elizabeth II's Funeral in the UK 2022, and King Charles III's Coronation in the UK in 2023.

 Composition

 U.S President Barack Obama reviews Australia's Federation Guard in the forecourt of Parliament House during his visit to Australia in November 2011.

 The posting strength of AFG varies, although the unit's authorised strength is around 170 personnel of all ranks.
 A Royal Guard consists of 32 members from each service, one left marker, one right marker, two flag bearers and one parade officer.
-The Navy contingent of the Guard always appears on the left hand side of a parade, with Army in the centre and RAAF on the right.
+The Navy contingent of the Guard always appears on the left-hand side of a parade, with Army in the centre and RAAF on the right.
 This reflects the seniority of the services.

-Every member enlists into a specific trade in either the Royal Australian Navy, Australian Army or Royal Australian Air Force, but puts those services on hold for the duration of their tenure of 2–3 years in AFG.
-Although formed initially for the celebrations of the centenary, the standard of the Guard was such that it was kept on as a showcase for the ceremonial capabilities of the Australian Defence Force, serving in various public duties capacities.
-Those task range from domestic to international Royal Guards, Half Guards, Credential Guards, Stair Guards, Catafalque parties, Military Funerals, Military parades and Precision Drill Team displays.
+Every member enlists into a specific trade in either the Royal Australian Navy, Australian Army or Royal Australian Air Force, but puts those services on hold for the duration of their 2-3 year tenure in AFG.
+Although formed initially for the centenary celebrations, the standard of the Guard was such that it was kept on as a showcase of the ceremonial capabilities of the Australian Defence Force, serving in various public duties capacities.
+Those tasks range from domestic to international, including but not limited to: Royal Guards, Half Guards, Credential Guards, Stair Guards, Catafalque Parties, Military Funerals, parades, and Precision Drill Team displays.